 Commit log messages must contain a good description of what the commit contains.
-If appropriate, they should reference any trac (bug tracker) tickets.
+If appropriate, they should reference related JVET documents or trac (bug tracker) tickets.

-After the final check-in of an implementation task, please send a message to the JCT-VC email reflector announcing the availability of the code in the implementation branch.
-More people might check-out the code and check it before it is merged into the main branch.
+MR subject lines shall be written in a way appropriate for verbatim inclusion into a list of changes for release notes.

 Some recommendations for a better coding style